webprogramming260/webprogramming/profile/webServices/frontendTesting/frontendTesting.md

   1 passed (1.4s)
 ```

-**Congratulations!** You have just ran your first Playwright test.
+**Congratulations!** You have just run your first Playwright test.
 You can validate that the test is working by changing the expected text to 'Bad' instead of 'Login' and then running the test again.
 This time it should fail.

 ## Complete test